-Unlike the Summer Olympics, the cancelled 1940 and 1944 Winter Olympics are not included in the official Roman numeral counts for the Winter Games.
+Unlike the Summer Olympics, the canceled 1940 and 1944 Winter Olympics are not included in the official Roman numeral counts for the Winter Games.

 No country in the Southern Hemisphere has ever hosted a Winter Games. (see all hosts).

 Gillis Grafström became the first person to win a medal in the same event in Summer and Winter Olympics, winning figure skating golds at the 1920 Olympics and in the same event at the first Winter Olympics in 1924.

 Only four athletes have ever won medals at both the Winter and Summer Olympic Games (excluding Gillis Grafström): Eddie Eagan (United States), Jacob Tullin Thams (Norway), Christa Luding-Rothenburger (East Germany), and Clara Hughes (Canada).
 Eddie Eagan is the only athlete to have won gold medals at both Winter and Summer Olympics - he won gold at the 1920 Games in boxing, and also won gold at the 1932 Lake Placid Games in the team bobsled event.
 Clara Hughes is the only person ever to have won multiple medals in both.
 Christa Luding is the only person to win medals at the Winter and Summer Games in the same year.
 (This feat is no longer possible as the Winter and Summer games are now 2 years apart)

 At the 1960 games at Squaw Valley, California USA, in an effort to impress spectators, Walt Disney was head of the committee that organized the opening day ceremonies.
 The Opening Ceremony was filled with high school choirs and bands, releasing of thousands of balloons, fireworks, ice statues, releasing of 2,000 white doves, and national flags dropped by parachute.